 Wilbert’s Lemon Cucumber (Cucumis sativus) A mild sweet heirloom with lemon-coloured skin, introduced to North America from New Zealand in the 1800’s.
-This selection was grown by ‘Toothless Wilbert’ of Neepawa, MB who preferred these over other cucumbers for their lower acidity and subsequent ease of digestion.
-My aunt collected the seeds from his farm in the mid 1980’s.
+The seed source for this selection comes form the 1980's, originally grown by ‘Toothless Wilbert’ of Neepawa, MB who preferred these over other cucumbers for their lower acidity and subsequent ease of digestion.
 A vigorous vine that can be easily trellised.
 Plant in full sun and keep moist during establishment.
 Produces many small rounded cucumbers that attract a variety of pollinators.

 65 days to maturity